 How Much You Need

-Your needs might be different if you have kidney disease.
-Some people with kidney disease should get less potassium than the guidelines.
+Some people with kidney disease should get less potassium than the amount that guidelines recommend.
 If your kidneys don’t work well, too much potassium could stay in your body, which can cause nerve and muscle problems.
-If you have kidney disease and your doctor hasn’t already told you what your potassium limit is, ask about it.
+If you have kidney disease and your doctor hasn’t told you what your potassium limit is, ask about it.

 On the Label?

 For a long time, potassium wasn’t listed on the Nutrition Facts food labels of packaged food items.
-But in May 2016, the Nutrition Facts rules were changed, and potassium will now be listed.
-Companies will need to update their food labels on or before January 2020.
-That should make it easier for you to track your potassium intake for better health.
+But in May 2016, the Nutrition Facts rules were changed, and potassium is now listed.
+That makes it easier for you to track how much you get.

 Why You Need Potassium